Assassination of Henri I, Duke of Guise: Point of no return

-During November as the estates continued, Guise and Henri quarrelled over the matter of Orléans.
-Guise contended that the Edict of Union the king had given the ligue the city as a surety town.
-Henri contended that in fact the surety town he had granted was Doullens in Picardie.
-Unwilling for this to be the issue over which he broke with Guise, Henri backed down and granted them Orléans.
+During November as the estates continued, Guise and Henry quarrelled over the matter of Orléans.
+Guise contended that the Edict of Union the King had given the League the city as a surety town.
+Henry contended that in fact the surety town he had granted was Doullens in Picardy.
+Unwilling for this to be the issue over which he broke with Guise, Henry backed down and granted them Orléans.

 By December it was becoming increasingly apparent that the situation was approaching the point of no return.
-On 9 December at a council between Guise, his brother the Cardinal, several Guisard captains and the leading third estate ligueurs, the majority of the council urged him to depart for the safety of Orléans.
+On 9 December at a council between Guise, his brother the Cardinal, several Guisard captains and the leading third estate League supporters, the majority of the council urged him to depart for the safety of Orléans.
 Guise followed the advice of the Archbishop of Lyon, who told him that retreating from Blois would be an admission of defeat.
-Guise for his part began to overplay his hand, so confident that the king would not move against him.
+Guise for his part began to overplay his hand, so confident that the King would not move against him.
 He complained that the office of lieutenant-general was not enough any more.

-At a family dinner on 17 December, Guise's brother in an indiscreet moment, offered a toast to his brother, referring to him as the king.
+At a family dinner on 17 December, Guise's brother in an indiscreet moment, offered a toast to his brother, referring to him as the King.
 His sister, Catherine followed this up with a joke about 'using her scissors' a reference to the way Merovingian kings were tonsured.
-An Italian actor, Venetianelli, present at the dinner reported on what he had heard to the king, further enraging Henri, who was already at his breaking point with Guise.
+An Italian actor, Venetianelli, present at the dinner reported on what he had heard to the King, further enraging Henry, who was already at his breaking point with Guise.